-Under Texas dram shop law, bars can be sued for improperly serving alcohol.
-That is to say, when a bar serves alcohol to someone who they already know is dangerously drunk, they incur liability for any subsequent injuries.
+The most fundamental aspect of Texas dram shop law is that it allows bars to be sued for injuries or deaths resulting from the negligent service of alcohol.
+In other words, when a bar serves alcohol to someone who they already know is dangerously drunk, they incur liability for any subsequent injuries or fatalities.

 A first-party dram shop case is one where the customer who was served too much alcohol is also the victim in the accident.
-The way this normally plays out is a customer goes to a bar intending to drink a little, they are served to the point that they drunk enough that the part of their brain that processes risk and decision making is rendered ineffective, and then rather than cut them off, the bar knows they're drunk but keep serving them anyway.
+The way this normally plays out is a customer goes to a bar intending to drink a little, they are served to the point that the part of their brain that processes risk and decision making is rendered ineffective by intoxication, and then, rather than cut them off, the bar knows they're drunk but continues to serve them anyway.
 This ultimately culminates in the customer getting involved in some type of intoxication-induced accident.

 For an overview of the other steps taken in dram shop cases, click on the links below:

-When a bar patron becomes intoxicated and hurts himself, juries are reluctant to conclude that the bar is more so at fault for the customer's injuries that the customer himself is.
+When a bar patron becomes intoxicated and hurts himself, juries are reluctant to conclude that the bar is more at fault for the customer's injuries than the customer himself is.
 Under the right circumstances, however, a jury can be shown that this is not an isolated incident, and the bar actually has a history of serving people to such an extent that they hurt themselves.
-When juries view the bar's history of misconduct, this paves the way for them holding the bar accountable.
+When juries view the bar's history of misconduct, it often paves the way for them holding the bar properly accountable.

 What we look for when we investigate a bar:

-We try to find any examples of the bar breaking the law, essentially.
-We search for:
+We try to find any examples of the bar breaking the law that we can, including: